sahiga/developer.box.com/guides/applications/custom-skills/approval.md

 ## As developer

-As the developer, head over to the application in the [devconsole][devconsole] and copy the app's Client ID and provide this to your admin.
+As the developer, head over to the application in the [developer console][devconsole] and copy the app's Client ID and provide this to your admin.

 <Message>

 # Finding a Box Admin

-If you don't know your enterprise admin, go to the Box [settings][settings] page  and scroll to the bottom.
+If you don't know your enterprise admin, go to the Box [account settings][settings] page  and scroll to the bottom.
 If an admin contact is set you should see contact  information under "Admin Contact".

 </Message>

 ## As an Admin

-To enable your Custom Skill application, head over to the [adminconsole][adminconsole] and click the "Add Skill" link to add a new skill.
+To enable your Custom Skill application, head over to the [Skills section of the Box Admin Console][adminconsole] and click the "Add Skill" link to add a new skill.

 Enter the Client ID (API key) for the Custom Skill application.
 This is the